TijesuRejoice/monty/README.md

-This folder contains files on monty scripting language
+This folder contains files on monty scripting language.
+It bears similar traits to C language.